Respect for Human Rights

 2.Scope of the survey

-The value chains and rights holders within the Kyocera Group are defined as follows.
-Potential human rights issues are investigated within each category.
+The value chains and rights holders within the Kyocera Group were as defined below, and Potential human rights issues were investigated within each category.

 [Value chains]